Elevation: 16,024 feet (4,884 meters)

 Location: West Papua (formerly Irian Jaya), New Guinea

-First Ascent: First ascent by Heinrich Harrer, Russell Kippax, and Albert Huizenga, February 13, 1962.
+First Ascent: First ascent by Philip Temple, Heinrich Harrer, Russell Kippax, and Albert Huizenga, February 13, 1962.

 - Carstensz Pyramid and neighboring peaks Puncak Mandala (15,223 feet) and Puncak Trikora (15,518 feet) are the highest peaks of West Papua in the western half of New Guinea (eastern half is Papua New Guinea).
 These tropical mountains, a scant four degrees south of the equator, are in the Snowy Mountains, which the natives call Pegunungan Maoke.
 The range contains four glaciers, including Carstensz Glacier.
 The largest is Meren Glacier on Nga Pulu (15,951 feet).
 The glaciers, not surprisingly are steadily shrinking due to global warming.